kovid112m/AudioBook/README.md

 # AudioBook
-This is an audiobook reader built using python modules
+Listen to your favourite books anytime using this Audiobook reader built using python